Here is a quick foodie’s guide to the best food in Sardinia, Italy.

 This dish was historically a poor man’s dish, as one of the main ingredients is stale bread.
 Aside from slices of bread, it’s also made with cheese and lamb broth.
 If available, cow’s milk is added, too.
 These ingredients are then baked to perfection.

-Another pasta type is Fregula (sometimes spelled Fregola).
+Another favorite pasta type in Sardinia is Fregula (sometimes spelled Fregola).
 Made of semolina flour, it is traditionally hand-rolled into small pearls.
 These tiny semolina balls are soft and moister than pasta made of traditional flour.
 Fregola is normally prepared like risotto.
 It may be served with light red sauce, pecorino, and seafood.

 Malloreddus is a thin, tiny type of pasta shaped like ribbed shells.
 This pasta is also known as the Sardinian gnocchi because of its shape.
 It’s made with durum wheat semolina flour, water, salt, and a pinch of saffron.